 How long: allow 14 days but 18 days is more leisurely - you'll become accustomed to the slower pace.

 If you’re planning a holiday, we can help you plan the most amazing self-drive around New Zealand.
-Whether you’d like a tailor-made holiday with flights, accommodation and touring, or you’re just planning a brief trip as part of a multi-stop flight itinerary that includes New Zealand – we’ll make it work.
+Whether you’d like a tailor-made holiday with flights, accommodation and touring, or you’re just planning a road trip as part of a multi-stop flight itinerary that includes New Zealand – we’ll make it work.
 We’ll help you choose the best car or campervan to suit your style and budget, and advise on all the nitty gritty – including our top tips for campervan hire in New Zealand.

 Call us on +44 1273320580 or request a quote by email to start planning!